-Laura Lynch (with Rachel Sanders and Catherine Rolfsen) wins first prize for "Emily's story: one activist's journey through climate anxiety" broadcast on CBC Radio's What on Earth on June 25.
+Laura Lynch, with Rachel Sanders and Catherine Rolfsen, won first prize for reporting on the mental health of young people, for "Emily's story: one activist's journey through climate anxiety" broadcast on CBC Radio's What on Earth on June 25.

 Winners of the 2022 Mindset Awards for reporting on the mental health of young people and for workplace mental health reporting were celebrated at a Forum lunch at the CAJ National Conference in Vancouver on April 14, 2023.